Dr. Ian Colman* PhD (he/him)

-Dr. Colman is the Canada Research Chair in Mental Health Epidemiology, and directs the Applied Psychiatric Epidemiology Across the Life course (APEAL) Lab.
+Dr. Colman directs the Applied Psychiatric Epidemiology Across the Life course (APEAL) Lab, and was the Canada Research Chair in Mental Health Epidemiology from 2011 to 2021.
 His research program investigates the epidemiology of common mental illnesses in the general population.
 His current focus is understanding longitudinal and life-course processes surrounding depression and anxiety, with a particular interest in identifying early-life factors that may predict depression and anxiety later in life.
 In addition, he has interests in long-term outcomes of common mental disorders and their treatment, and the epidemiology of suicidal behaviour.

 Dr. Colman has published widely, including papers in the British Medical Journal, the Canadian Medical Association Journal, the American Journal of Psychiatry and Biological Psychiatry.

 - Kingsbury M, Sucha E, Manion I, Gilman S, Colman I. Adolescent mental health following exposure to positive and harsh parenting in childhood.
 Canadian Journal of Psychiatry 2020;65:392–400.

 - Colman I. Responsible reporting to prevent suicide contagion.
 Canadian Medical Association Journal 2018;190:E898-E899.